All Episodes

 Was it weeks?

-How did how did that work?
+How did that work?

-Yeah, well, for him, for him, it was a little different, like I said, because he didn't come to the program to specifically address it, and I think it might have been even an additional challenge for him because his whole career identity and livelihood in many ways depended on him having Tourette's right.
+And I think it might have been even an additional challenge for him because his whole career, identity, and livelihood in many ways depended on him having Tourette's.

-So, in a way, he didn't necessarily want to fix it.
+So in a way, he didn't necessarily want to fix it.

-And what ESP taught really had a lot to do with personal responsibility, uh emotional awareness, goal setting, um building transition states so that you're not a victim to how you feel in your body, but you can actually kind of move through different states or even dictate what state you want to feel.
+And what ESP taught really had a lot to do with personal responsibility, emotional awareness, goal setting, building transition states so that you're not a victim to how you feel in your body, but you can actually kind of move through different states or even dictate what state you want to feel.

-Let's say you have uh, I don't know, have to go to a birthday party and you're just like not in the mood, but you want to show up for your yeah, like you want to be fun, even if you don't feel fun.
+Let's say you have, I don't know, have to go to a birthday party and you're just like not in the mood, but you want to show up for your friends.

 I love that you that you brought him up because I read that book when I was 15 years old and it changed my life.

-Like that I think is really what shifted my perception of how much we can control.
+Like that, I think is really what shifted my perception of how much we can control.

-And at the time though, I didn't have any tools to be able to do that.
+And at the time, though, I didn't have any tools to be able to do that.

 I knew it made sense to me because if you look at, you know, many people can go through a similar experience and experience it very differently.